Date Open: December 19, 2022

 A selection committee at the U. S. Embassy Amman will review all applications received under this announcement based on the following criteria:

-- Capacity of the organization: the organization has experience in implementing activities related to vulnerable populations and is focused on economic and social development and demonstrates the ability to implement the activities proposed;
+· Capacity of the organization: the organization has experience in implementing activities related to vulnerable populations and demonstrates the ability to implement the activities proposed;

 Type of activities that can be funded under this program

-- Improve the mental health of the refugee community.
+· Improve the mental health of the refugee community or families affected by statelessness.

-- Provide a shelter for 150 women and girls who are survivors of gender-based violence (GBV).
+· Provide shelter for survivors of gender-based violence (GBV).

-- Support livelihood and vocational training program for refugees.
+· Support livelihood and vocational training program for non-Syrian refugees and host communities.

-- Support a women and girls’ empowerment project for urban refugees.
+· Support a women and girls’ empowerment project for urban non-Syrian refugees and host communities.

-In order to be considered for this funding opportunity, please submit your applications by email to DossettTA@state.gov.
-February 11, 2021.
-All organizations are encouraged to submit their applications before the February 11 deadline.
-Please contact Tabari Dossett, DossettTA@state.gov should you need any additional information.
+In order to be considered for this funding opportunity, please submit your applications by email to WhiteRR@state.gov by January 15, 2023.
+Please contact Rebecca White, WhiteRR@state.gov should you need any additional information.

 Proposal Format (no more than two pages)